 Champion-based customer onboarding

 Your efforts might need to only focus on training a particular subset of a client’s users who will then be responsible for cascading down learnings to their respective teams internally.
 This approach can be cheaper than working with each user individually and often allows you to build strong business relationships with senior employees from a client’s organization.

 Self-service customer onboarding

-This strategy is about creating an intuitive customer onboarding experience with top quality materials and advanced digital touchpoints.
+This strategy is about leveraging customer onboarding software to create an intuitive customer onboarding experience with top quality materials and advanced digital touchpoints.
 Doing so can help you scale faster, but it requires an in-depth understanding of users, and the ability to anticipate most questions or doubts they might have.
 This model though, often leaves a lot to chance because dedicated customer success members remain hands off unless they are needed, and that pushes them into a reactive support role rather a proactive success role.

 - Milestone-based customer onboarding

 Especially when direct interactions with your customer success team are infrequent or if your product has many features, users may not know where they stand in the customer onboarding process or what they are currently missing out.
 You can guide them with milestones to help them keep track of the progress they make and indicate a precise sequence of actions to follow with regular checkpoints, so onboarding seems more manageable to them.

 Tiered customer onboarding